huanyurine/pythonDLL/README.md

 python ctypes C++ dll

-"pyDLL.h" and "pyDLL.cpp" to create a "pyDLL.dll"
+use "pyDLL.h" and "pyDLL.cpp" to create a "pyDLL.dll"